 Joliet is a Historic Transportation Hub

-Chicago is one of the largest transportation hubs in the world and its suburbs contribute to a massive transportation network that is located perfectly in the center of the nation.
-Joliet is only forty miles south of Chicago and most southbound and westbound trucking traffic runs through I-55 or I-80.
-Drivers trying to avoid Chicago’s traffic and construction will often select a route that runs through Joliet.
-The two interstates split the country evenly— I-80 runs from the East Coast all the way to the West Coast and I-55 runs from Chicago all the way to the Gulf of Mexico in Louisiana.
+Chicago is one of the largest transportation hubs in the world and its suburbs contribute to a massive transportation network that is located ideally in the center of the nation.
+Joliet is only forty miles south of Chicago, and most southbound and westbound trucking traffic runs through I-55 or I-80.
+Drivers trying to avoid Chicago’s dense traffic and construction will often select a route that runs through Joliet.
+The two interstates split the country evenly— I-80 runs from the East Coast all the way to the West Coast, and I-55 runs from Chicago all the way to the Gulf of Mexico in Louisiana.

 Joliet serves the transportation industry both as a stop for traveling truck drivers who are driving across the nation and as a depot for the storage of materials in warehouses, which are sent off to their final destinations when required.
-This can result in heavy traffic where I-55 and I-80 meet and results in increased accident rates along the interstates where frustrated and fatigued drivers attempt to navigate the congestion.
+The redirection of trucks can result in heavy traffic where I-55 and I-80 meet and results in increased accident rates along the interstates where frustrated and fatigued drivers attempt to navigate the congestion.

 Trucking Accident Claims Life of Joliet Resident

-In April of 2015, a Joliet man was killed when his stalled car was crushed beneath a semi-tractor as he attempted to move the car off of the road.
-The impact was so severe that the semi-tractor slammed the victim’s vehicle into the median before completely crushing the vehicle under its weight.
-Prior to the arrival of the authorities, the driver then backed the truck off of the vehicle and emergency workers needed to cut the victim free.
-He was declared dead at the scene of the accident and it is most likely that he died before rescue workers had arrived.
+In April of 2015, a Joliet man was killed when his stalled car was crushed beneath a semi-tractor as he attempted to move the vehicle off of the road.
+The impact was so severe that the semi-tractor slammed the victim’s vehicle into the median before completely crushing the car under its weight.
+Before the arrival of the authorities, the driver then backed the truck off of the vehicle and emergency workers needed to cut the victim free.
+He was declared dead at the scene of the accident, and it is most likely that he died before rescue workers had arrived.